usc-isi-bass/AutoCPS/fsw/README.md

 be met.
 It will then present an offset to `position` which will take this adjustment into account during the calculation.

+**Primary variations:**

+* *TODO: find stuff here*

 ### ivp

 Often, the data from the sensors are in the frame of reference of the sensor and not that of the entire system.
-The inertial vector propagation module will convert input vectors into the correct reference frame as needed.
+The `ivp` module will use inertial vector propagation to convert input vectors into the correct reference frame as needed.

-### nav

-The nav module unifies all inputs from both the controller (seq and autonav) as well as the input data from the ivp and kalman modules.
-It uses this data
+Since there are only so many ways to convert a vector from one frame to another, this can also be fixed between the different versions.

 ### position

+The `position` module unifies all inputs from the controller (seq) as well as the input data from the ivp and kalman modules.
+It uses this data to select the next waypoint to move to.

+The physical system will have different limits to the space of possible waypoints that could be chosen.
+For example, a plane needs a minimum thrust to ensure that the plane won't stall, and a rover can't go through very steep hills.
+These limits can be written as part of the configuration file and checked with inlined functions.

+**Primary variations:**

+* Different S-curve functions to do navigation with
+* Different heuristics to choose the waypoints from (e.g. must we hit the waypoints or just pass by them?)
+* Limits on the behavior of the physical system

 ### attitude

+The `attitude` module gets inputs from `position` and `autonav`.
+It uses this data to control the next direction and heading for the physical system.
+This is the most significant module for variations that can be added.

+**Primary variations:**

+* Limits on the available angles of rotation / roll-pitch-yaw (extension of the same limits in `position`)

 ### servo

-The servo module contains code for generating a
+The `servo` module contains code to interface with the control surfaces of the physical system.
+This requires knowledge of the design of the physical system.
+Communication to actual servos from this module should be stubbed for our use case.

+**Primary variations:**

+* Different sets/locations of servos/hydraulics/motors
+* Each servo/hydraulics/motors providing a different amount of force